nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Below is an example usage scenario and how the help mechanism behaves at each step.

-Step 1: The user input of "help" will be taken in for the parser and an object of class "Help" will be returned.
+Step 1: The user input of `help` will be taken in for the parser and an object of class "Help" will be returned.

 Step 2: The execute method of Help class that is overrides will be called.
 Then the help message will be called from the UI class which will be displayed to the user.